cyrineB/asignment/README.md

 Actually, there are two separated apps.
 The frontend which serves to the client use  (using React), and the Backend-server (in Node/Express) which implements the API that ensures the communication between the front and the back .
-For our storage data , we use a json file.

 ### How to run the Backend